asavinov/intelligent-trading-bot/docs/data-inputs.md

 ## Defining data sources

-The intelligent trading bot works in two modes:
+The intelligent trading bot operates in two modes:
-- batch or offline mode intended for analyzing large historical data
+-   **Batch (offline) mode:** Intended for analyzing large historical datasets.
-- stream or online mode intended for regular predictions applied to small new data
+-   **Stream (online) mode:** Intended for generating regular predictions on small increments of new data.

-In batch mode, the historical data has to be retrieved for analysis.
-In stream mode, only the latest data has to be retrieved and incrementally analyzed.
-In both cases, the structure of data must be the same (except that in train mode, label have to be additionally generated).
+In batch mode, historical data must be retrieved for analysis.
+In stream mode, only the latest data is retrieved and analyzed incrementally.
+In both cases, the data structure must remain consistent (except in training mode, where labels must also be generated).

-The data sources for the both modes are specified in the `data_sources` section.
-Each entry of this section describes one data source which will be used to retrieve data.
+Data sources for both modes are specified in the `data_sources` section.
+Each entry in this section describes a single data source used to retrieve data.

 ```jsonc
 "data_sources": [
   {...}, // First data source